Dewey-Wang/Axons-extraction/README.md

 6. **Model Estimation**:
    - Compared model predictions with ground truth annotations.
    - Achieved classification accuracy: **Background (0.99)**, **Axons (0.85)**, and **Borders (0.65)**.

 ---

+## Usage
+The general instructions provided in `instruction.ipynb`.
+Detailed usage instructions are available in the respective subdirectories.

+---